neuefische/wd-flipped-classroom-curriculum/sessions/_template/session-name.md

 ## Learning Objectives

-After this session you should be able to:
+In this session you will learn:

 - [ ]